Frequently Asked Questions

 Yes.
 Our after-school program is a collaboration with our campus neighbors, the Jewish Community Center of the North Shore.
 You can learn more about the after-school program on their website.

 We have about a 1:5 teacher-to-student ratio.
 Grades K-5 have a General Studies lead teacher and a Jewish Studies lead teacher who also teaches Hebrew.
 Grades 6-8 each have an advisor/homeroom teacher and content specialists in most areas including math, science, and the humanities.
 All grades have art, music, and PE classes with specialists.

 Does your school require uniforms?

-No, we do not; we do require that students be dressed appropriately per the guidelines in the Epstein Hillel School Family Handbook.
+EHS does not have a school uniform however we do require that students be dressed appropriately per the guidelines in the Epstein Hillel School Family Handbook..